SamStudio8/samstudio8.github.io.off/_posts/2015-04-21-the-story-so-far-p1.md

 ### Trimming
+Trimming is the process of truncating bases that fall below a particular quality threshold at the start and end of reads.
+Typically this is done to create "better" read overlaps (as potential low-quality base calls could otherwise prevent overlaps that should exist) which can help improve performance of downstream tools such as assemblers and aligners.

-Trimming had already been completed by the time I had got hold of the dataset, but I wanted to perform a quick sanity check and ensure that the two files had been handled correctly[^8].
+Trimming had already been completed by the time I had got hold of the dataset[^5], but I wanted to perform a quick sanity check and ensure that the two files had been handled correctly[^8].
 Blatantly forgetting about and ignoring the FASTQC reports I had generated and checked over, I queried both files with `grep`: